 Nursing – to teach undergraduate and graduate nursing courses.
 Responsibilities include undergraduate or graduate classroom and/or clinical instruction using traditional/face to face, simulation, on-line and distance education strategies; some travel to clinical sites; evaluation of student performance; and communication with program coordinator.
 Contact: Dr. Joan Valas, Executive Director, at firstname.lastname@example.org.

 New Jersey Center for Science, Technology and Mathematics (NJCSTM)

-Probabilistic Methods II (Lab Only) – involves teaching the concept of probability with lab exercises and activities.
-This includes teaching the Bernoulli process in binomial distribution; basic operations in R; binomial, Poisson and normal distribution calculations in R; Central Limit Theorem simulation in R; how to load data into R with data frames; and how to perform t-tests in R. The adjunct must have adequate formal education in statistics and probability.
-[2 lab sessions]
+Probabilistic Methods II (Lab Only) – to teach the concept of probability with lab exercises and activities.
+This includes teaching the Bernoulli process in binomial distribution; basic operations in R; binomial, Poisson and normal distribution calculations in R; Central Limit Theorem simulation in R; how to load data into R with data frames; and how to perform t-tests in R. The candidate must have adequate formal education in statistics and probability.

 Application Information for All Positions